jeffgbutler/TanzuWorkshops/K8SBasics/README.md

 Some Kubernetes clusters support a service type of LoadBalancer which can be more useful.

 Take a look at [03-LoadBalancerService.yaml](03-LoadBalancerService.yaml)

-Change the namespace in this file to match the namespace you created, then execute it:

 ```shell
 kubectl -n jgb-namespace apply -f 03-LoadBalancerService.yaml